env

 def finger_ix(ix)

-Apply a single move using move index for faster execution.
+Apply a single move using its index for faster execution than .finger.

 Arguments:

-• ix int - Index of the move.
+ixint - Index of the move to apply.

 apply_scramble